kodecocodes/i9t/app-thinning/app-thinning.markdown

 - **Prefetched Tag Order:** These tags are downloaded once the application finishes downloading, in the the order they are arranged on this list.
 - **Download Only On Demand:** These resources are the ones you've worked with and are downloaded when you explicitly do so in your code.

-Move the Santa Cruz bundle with the **SC_Map** tag from the **Download Only on Demand** section to the **Initial Install Tags** section.
+Move the San Diego bundle with the **SD_Map** tag from the **Download Only on Demand** section to the **Initial Install Tags** section.
 To do this, select the tag and drag it into the Initial Install Tag section.

-In addition, to having Santa Cruz load with the application, since San Diego is such a large file, it would make sense to kick off that download sooner than later.
-So, drag **SD_Map** over to the Preferred Tag Order section, which means it will start downloading as soon as the app is installed.
+In addition to having San Diego load with the application, since San Francisco is such a large file (~40 MB), it would make sense to kick off that download sooner than later.
+So, drag **SF_Map** over to the Prefetched Tag Order section, which means it will start downloading as soon as the app is installed.

 Once you're done, your tag setup should look like this:
 ![bordered width=60%](./images/Install_Tag_Groups.png)

 Clean, build, then run the application.
-Try clicking on Santa Cruz then San Diego.
+Try clicking on San Diego then San Francisco.
 You will notice a marked increase in responsiveness.

 [NOTE TO EDITOR: END]